rpellerin/rpellerin.github.io/content/running-building-my-own-training-plan.md

 Like Campus Coach, the app also asks you for your personal records, to fine tune the training even more.

 For what it's worth, I just completed today my [MAS test](https://fr.wikipedia.org/wiki/Vitesse_maximale_a%C3%A9robie) and the result is: 16.95 km/h!
-It's commonly said that a marathon is usually run between 75% and 80% of one's MAS.
+It's commonly said that a marathon is usually run between 70% and 80% of one's MAS.
 75% of 16.95 km/h = 12.71 km/h.
-In othr words, a pace of 4'44"/km, or a finish time around 3h19".
+In other words, a pace of 4'44"/km, or a finish time around 3h19".
 So my goal of 3h29'00" for a first marathon sounds realistic.

 In the plan that the app crafts, their "endurance active" zone ranges from 65% to 70% of one's MAS, their "endurance fondamentale" is at 60%.